-Further detailed consideration of the potential ecological effects of nutrient nitrogen on the habitats within Blaen Cynon is therefore required.
+Further detailed consideration of the potential ecological effects of nutrient nitrogen on the habitats within Blaen Cynon is therefore required to assess whether the 'in-combination' effects pose a significant risk to the integrity of the SAC.

 The Open University (no date) states that atmospheric deposition of nitrogen can alter competitive relationships between plant species within a terrestrial community, thus causing significant changes in community composition, as species differ in their relative responses to elevated nutrient levels.
 Atmospheric deposition of nutrients can reduce, or even eliminate, populations of species that have become adapted to low nutrient conditions and are unable to respond to increased nutrient availability.
 Some vegetation communities of conservation interest are therefore directly threatened by atmospheric pollution.